Struct bytes::BytesMut [−][src]

 mutate the memory.

-, a slice length, and a guarantee that no other BytesMut
+into buf, a slice length, and a guarantee that no other BytesMut for the

 is not required.